-Using condoms is not completely safe for gonorrhoea but it provides the best protection.
+Using condoms provides the best protection from gonorrhoea.
 Washing your hands with soap and water immediately after sex can also help prevent transmission, especially if having sex with multiple partners.

 Gonorrhoea can be detected by a urethral swab or urine test as well as swabs collected from the anus or throat.
 It is preferable not to pee for at least one hour prior to having a urine test.

-Gonorrhoea is cured with antibiotics.
+Gonorrhoea is easy to treat and cured with antibiotics.
 However, recent strains are becoming increasingly antibiotic resistant.
 If gonorrhoea is in the anus or throat, there will be no symptoms and a follow-up test may be required to ensure the antibiotics are effective.
 Sexual contact should be avoided for at least a week to ensure the infection has cleared after treatment.

 If you’re living with HIV and diagnosed early, gonorrhoea is easily treatable.
 If left untreated, it can increase the risk of HIV being passed on.